Azure/CanadaPubSecALZ/schemas/latest/readme.md

 * Schema definition update for Machine Learning & Healthcare archetypes.
 Expanded the spoke network subnet configuration to contain 0 or more optional subnets.
 This change enables network configuration to be more flexible.

-  * Machine Learning archetype with optional subnets
+  * Machine Learning archetype network configuration with optional subnets

     <details>
       <summary>Expand/collapse</summary>